Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 2. Fields:

-   type - string
+  - **type**: string > 'C', 'D', or 'C/D'

-   - D
-   - C
-   - C/D

-   date - type date
+  - **date**: date > now()

-   waterbody - type string
+  - **waterbody**: string > 'waterbody_name'

+  - **lat**: decimal > $y

+  - **long**: decimal > $x

-3. Digitize c/ds where there are thalwegs that meet and split
+3. Digitize confluences (C) and difluences (D) where there are channel segments that meet and split

 4. Calculate fields

-What is this layer?
-This layer maps flow patterns in a channel.
+<u> What is this layer? </u> This layer maps flow patterns in a channel.
 Confluences are where water meets and difluences are where water splits.
 C/D can be used where one area has both a difluence and a confluence, you can also place a C and a D point at these places if that makes more sense to you rather than one C/D point.

 #### Lines of Evidence:

-Thalwegs converge or diverge
+- Channel segments converge or diverge

-Islands
+- Islands

-Determine flow direction by looking at channel heads and slope.
+- Determine flow direction by looking at channel heads and slope.
 Higher elevation is generally upstream and channel heads generally point upstream.

 <img src="{{ site.baseurl }}/QGISImages/cd.PNG" alt="cd" style="width:75%;" />